jankotek/mapdb-site/doc/transactions.rst

 Concurrent transactions
 -----------------------

-In this case user has multiple transactions.
+In this case the user has multiple transactions.
 Each has its own snapshots with serializable isolation and optimistic locking.
-It offers strongest consistency possible.
-Changes are held in memory.
+It offers the strongest consistency possible.
+Any changes are held in memory.
 On commit MapDB checks for conflicts and commits or throws ``TxRollbackException`` and rollback changes.